 Where can I find the law that applies to my case?

 Because the United States is one nation with many sovereign states, the federal law controls in some cases, while state law applies in other cases.
-Some laws are passed by “executive” powers (U.S. Presidents and state governors).
-Other laws are passed by “legislative” powers (the U.S. Senate and Congress, and state legislators); and some laws are created by “judicial” powers (judges who interpret executive and legislative law), this is called the common law, and it arises from custom and practice over hundreds of years.
-Still other laws arise from custom and practice over hundreds of years (the “common law”).
+Some laws are passed by executive powers (U.S. Presidents and state governors).
+Other laws are passed by legislative powers (the U.S. Senate and Congress, and state legislators); and some laws are created by judicial powers (judges who interpret executive and legislative law), by applying constitutional standards as well as customs and practices over hundreds of years.
+Still other laws come from case by case decisions over hundreds of years (the “common law”).
 In many cases we will already know the laws that apply to your case.
 In some instances we will have to research various state and federal laws to see the precise legal principles that govern your case.

 Smaller local governments, such as counties and cities, can pass their own laws too.
 If two laws conflict, established legal principles determine which law controls.
 In a few cases no law has been developed in Oregon, or Oregon’s law is unclear.
 In that case we will research how that area of law has developed in other states and we will urge the Oregon court to adopt the out-of-state law that is most favorable to you.